Getting Started with Freestyle Orchestrator

 When you understand the requirements, it is easier to map the requirements into a workflow.
 In this section, we review how the use case will translate into a workflow and walk through each step.

-Step 1: Defining Platform and Target Devices (Entry Point)
+Step 1: Defining Platform and Target Devices (Workflow Settings)

 The first step is to create a Workflow for a specific platform (currently Windows 10 or macOS), which will enable the resources available for that platform on the Designer.

 Note that the workflow is run against devices in the smart group(s) selected in this example and not against the devices assigned to the resources.

 Step 2: Deploying Security Resources (Apps and Profile)